DAF Giving At the CICF Collaborative: What Funding Recipients Should Know

 The most important part: What does this funding enable you to do?
 Does it contribute to a larger effort?
 Will it start new programming?
 Even if these funds “merely” stabilize operations, let funders know why that is critical in such an unstable time.

-Many nonprofit organizations are looking for alternate sources of funding in the wake of government funding freezes and recissions.
+Many nonprofit organizations are looking for alternate sources of funding in the wake of government grant freezes and recissions.
 With such a large share of assets granted from DAFs on an annual basis, your stewardship of a DAF donor is as important as stewarding any other donor.
-That advice is getting truer by the day; DAFs as a form of charitable giving continue to grow in popularity.
+That advice is getting truer by the day: DAFs as a form of charitable giving continue to grow in popularity.

 Leave A Comment